Primary Investigator: Pieter van Dokkum

 The science goals of COSMOS-DASH include a study of the relation between the star formation rate and structure of massive galaxies; the identification of the star forming progenitors of massive compact galaxies; an analysis of the merger rate using close pairs; and an analysis of structures of other rare objects such as post-starburst galaxies.

-The main COSMOS-DASH product is a wide H160 imaging mosaic and weight map.
-Version 0.1 of the products refers to the preliminary reduction of the first 32 pointings.
+The main COSMOS-DASH product is a wide H160 imaging mosaic and weight map, currently available as version 1.2.10.
+The COSMOS-DASH Morphological Catalog was derived from an updated, redrizzled version of these mosaic products containing more archival data (version 1.3, not yet publicly available).
+Version 0.1 of the mosaic products refers to the preliminary reduction of the first 32 pointings.
 All COSMOS-DASH file names begin with the following string:

-where <ver> = version number of the data product, and <ext> is one of the following extensions:
+where <ver> = version number of the mosaic, and <ext> is one of the following extensions:

 |drz-sci.fits||drizzled, calibrated mosaic of the COSMOS field in F160W|